 Consequently, they require large segments from the hide.
 This can be challenging as the shoemakers will need to find large sections that are free from any blemishes or veins.

-Furthermore, the leather for both shoes needs to come from the same hide to avoid any colour variations.
+Furthermore, the leather for both shoes needs to come from the same hide to avoid any color variations.

 Why Wholecut Shoes Are Expensive

 For the reasons mentioned above, only the highest grades of leather are practical for making wholecut shoes.
 This is because they are the most likely to be free of any imperfections.
-Similarly, the shoemakers will often use the full grain leather for the same reason, which is the part closest to the spine.
+Similarly, shoemakers will often use full-grain leather for the same reason, which is the part closest to the spine.